-We have audited the compliance of the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the year ended December 31, 2006.
-The District Attorney of the Fourth Judicial District's major federal programs is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the District Attorney of the Fourth Judicial District's management.
-Our responsibility is to express an opinion on the District Attorney of the Fourth Judicial District's compliance based on our audit.
+We have audited District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of District Attorney of the Fourth Judicial District, A Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, major federal programs for the year ended December 31, 2012.
+The District Attorney of the Fourth Judicial District, A Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts, and grants applicable to its federal programs.